-In 2011, the WCED introduced an online system for ordering textbooks that makes it easier for schools to order their textbooks than before.
-This system also offers schools a good choice of textbooks.
-This systems development has improved and fast-tracked the ordering process with schools meeting their deadlines to place orders for textbooks with relative ease.
+In 2011, the WCED introduced an online system for ordering textbooks that makes it easier for schools to order their textbooks.
+This system offers schools a good choice of textbooks and has improved and fast-tracked the ordering process with schools meeting their deadlines to place orders for textbooks with relative ease.
 This has allowed the WCED to remain on track to deliver the required textbooks by the end of the fourth term in time for the following school year.